 What is the Schedule for Drupal 7s End of Life?

-Owing to dependencies on external elements such as php and composer, both Drupal 7 and Drupal 8 are set to have an end of life at the end of 2021.
+Owing to dependencies on external elements both Drupal 7 and Drupal 8 are set to have an end of life at the end of 2021.
 That sounds drastic, but if tackled early enough, the process can be simple.
 The upgrade from the last version of Drupal 8 to the first version of Drupal 9 will be a very small step, a minor version update rather than the platform update from 7 to 8.

 If your site has upgraded to Drupal 8 by November 2021 the upgrade to Drupal 9 will be simple.